-Lk 17:5-10 - "Measuring Faith" - Oct 3/10
+Lk 17:5-10 - "Quantum of Faith" - Oct 3/13

-Whew!
-Aren't those harsh words that we just heard in Luke's gospel?
-"We are worthless slaves ...!"
+Well, here we are facing yet another challenge!
+Once again we get to try to understand some seemingly really harsh words that we just heard in Luke's gospel!
+A command to say, "We are worthless slaves ...!"
 Did Jesus have a bad day?
 Did he get up on the wrong side of the mat?
 Were his feet giving him trouble?
-Harsh indeed - but you should have heard what he said just before this - the part about being thrown into the sea with millstones tied around the neck.
+The words that we heard were indeed pretty harsh - but you should have heard what he said just before this - the part about being thrown into the sea with millstones tied around the neck.
 As Dory in the movie Finding Nemo says, "Somebody's a Grumpy Gus!"

-Actually, today's text is a superb example of why we should take biblical texts in context - in relation to other texts, especially what immediately precedes and follows.
+Actually, today's text from Luke's gospel is a superb example of why we should never take or use biblical texts in isolation, but instead take them always in context - in relation to other texts, especially what immediately precedes and follows.
 If we don't do that, take into consideration what else is being said, and just grab one or two verses to make a point, we run the risk not only of abusing the meaning of the text but of abusing other people, even of abusing Christ himself.
-There are plenty of Christians, even churches and whole denominations, who do exactly that, who take a single verse, sometimes two, and beat other people into submission with them.
+Sadly there are plenty of Christians, even churches and whole denominations, who do exactly that, who take a single verse, sometimes two, and beat other people into submission with them.
 These verses from Luke's gospel have often been abused that way.
 "You don't even have the faith the size of a mustard seed, you cretin - now flail yourself and repeat after me: I am not worthy!"
-Now that's a very explicit example - often the abuse is a whole lot more subtle: "if only you have enough faith, you wouldn't be having this trouble".
+Now that's a very explicit example - often the abuse is a whole lot more subtle: "if only you had enough faith, you wouldn't be having this trouble".

 But, let's put this all in context, and see what it says.
-And this is perfectly legitimate - we are not putting it into a new or artificial context or setting, we are simply looking at the context in which Luke put it, hearing and learning from what Luke had to say about what Jesus had to say.
+And in case you're a bit nervous about treating scripture this way, realize that doing so is perfectly legitimate - we are not putting it into a new or artificial context or setting, we are simply looking at the context into which Luke put it, hearing and learning from what Luke had to say about what Jesus had to say.
 When we do that, and we look at what immediately precedes our reading for today, we do begin to hear a message that sounds less like Jesus having a bad day and more like the consistent message that we hear from Jesus all through scripture, a message of grace, forgiveness and acceptance.

-This section begins with Jesus talking to his disciples - not to the crowds, not to those who had just heard him for the first time today, but giving instructions to those who had already long ago responded to his call for them to follow, and who had indeed followed him throughout the land as he taught, and healed, and proclaimed the nearness of God's kingdom.
+Begin by realizing that this section begins with Jesus talking to his disciples - not to the crowds, not to those who had just heard him for the first time today, but giving instructions to those who had already long ago responded to his call for them to follow, and who had indeed followed him throughout the land as he taught, and healed, and proclaimed the nearness of God's kingdom.
 Jesus was speaking to those who now knew him very well.
 He was speaking in those informal, even abrupt, ways that we use to talk to very good friends, close friends with whom we do not have to be so careful about what we say and how we say it.
 In this snippet from Luke's gospel we are privileged to listen in on that conversation, we are honoured to be allowed to sit on the sidelines and learn from what we hear, but we have to keep in mind that the conversation was between Jesus and his disciples.